Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2023.

 It may look strikingly similar to the previous generations but the IV makes meaningful, if not mind blowing improvements on the Sony Xperia 1 III.
 Upgraded internals and features ensure smooth day-to-day use, and most importantly an awesome AV experience.

-The Xperia 1 IV isn't an inspirational generation jump, but it is an excellent enthusiast choice for those looking to squeeze the best AV and music listening performance out of an unlocked smartphone.
+The Xperia 1 IV isn't an inspirational generation jump, and the Award-winning Sony Xperia 10 IV (above) offers more bang for buck, but the IV remains an excellent choice for those who want the best AV experience from one of the best unlocked phones.

 Read the full Sony Xperia 1 IV review

-Still, the Super Retina OLED display of the iPhone 13 is stellar, so it's hardly a dealbreaker.
+Not that we're complaining – the Super Retina OLED display of the iPhone 13 is stellar, so it's not a dealbreaker.
 HDR10 and Dolby Vision support return, while HLG is added.
 Apple's FaceID remains leagues ahead of Android competitors; battery size has increased slightly.

 The real upgrade that differentiates the iPhone 14 from the 13 is the camera system.
 The front camera now includes digital autofocus for clearer selfies, while the rear cameras are now bigger and faster.
 The main sensor now features bigger pixels and a faster aperture, resulting in improved Night Mode performance.